0xabe-io/0xabe-io.github.io/_posts/2016-03-07-Boston-Key-Party-pwn-Simple-Calc.md

 | 0x004013fa      e8c1700000     call sym.__isoc99_scanf
 {% endhighlight %}

-Afterward there is a check on that value.
+Afterwards there is a check on that value.
 If the value is not between 4 and 255, the program exits while printing `Invalid number.`:
 {% highlight ca65 %}
 |      0x00401409      8b45ec         mov eax, dword [rbp - local_14h]